EmchBerger/react-settle-promise/README.md

 ```

-To replace the constants, subclass \CubeTools\React\SettlePromise\SettlePromise and define the class constants FULFILLED and REJECTED.
+The return value are the same as in [guzzle/promises](https://github.com/guzzle/promises) and [js cujojs/when](https://github.com/cujojs/when/blob/master/docs/api.md#whensettle).
+When you want
-Then use the class functions like `YourClass::settle(...)`.
+boolean values for the states, use \CubeTools\React\SettlePromise\SettleBoolean::settle().

 Installation
 ============